IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

 The use of `BuiltinData` as the datum and redeemer types allows for flexibility in the data that can be passed to the validator.
 The `wrap` function is used to convert between the `BuiltinData` types and the actual types expected by the `mkValidator` function.

-## Testing and Deploying Your Smart Contract
+## Testing and deploying your smart contract

 TODO